gbenga007/SP22-Lab3/README.md

 ```

 ## File I/O in C++
-Consult the ifstream and ofstream classes for C++ File I/O
+Consult the <a href="https://www.cplusplus.com/reference/fstream/ifstream/">ifstream</a> and  <a href="https://www.cplusplus.com/reference/fstream/ofstream/ofstream/">ofstream</a> classes for C++ File I/O
 A doubly linked list is a linked list that contains a previous and a next pointer.
 In this assignment, the head is a dummy node and its previous pointer should be null.
 The tail is not a dummy node, but its next pointer is null.
 <br>
 <br>